keelancook/missions-center/cgcs-staff-information/hubspot/hubspot-introduction.md

 *	We have 3000 minutes a month total for this.

 ### Lists
 * You can create lists from the contacts with certain properties.
-These lists are stored and continue to pull that data whenever we want it.
+These lists are stored, and we continue to pull that data whenever we want it.
 *	You can make a list right from importing.

 ### Personal Emails
-* Can connect your inbox in outlook or use the inbox in Hubspot.
+* Can connect your inbox in Outlook or use the inbox in Hubspot.
 *	Can log and track emails either way.

 ### Tools